Q&A with Muzeum Dental Refining’s Daniel Gruz on the revenue dentists shouldn’t be ignoring

 What should Canadian dentists know about getting the most value for their dental scrap through Muzeum Dental Refining?

 Gruz: First, dental offices need to be diligent in their research about dental scrap and not just lets some Joe Blow give them a bit of money for what could be a big bag of gold.
 We offer a fair and transparent service via a free kit.
 Interested dentists sign up on our website with their name and address and information and we phone them to verify the accuracy of those details and then they are instructed to fill the kits we mail them.
 The instructions are very simple, from how to fill the bags we provide to mailing it back to us.
 We offer a prepaid shipping label and within five business days we will provide them with a full precious-metals report, identifying which metals were found in their batch.
 And we pay out for all the metals, not just gold, unlike some other companies.
 We also have an FAQ section on our website if dentists want to learn more about what we do.
-If you are a dentist or want to share this valuable information with any dentists you know, find out more about getting a free kit today!
+If you are a dentist or want to share this valuable information with any dentists you know, find out more about how to sell dental scrap today!
 David Silverberg